Albert Luthuli: Fourth ban

 Effective 31 May 1964, John Vorster, the Minister of Justice, issued Luthuli a more severe banning order than the one he received in 1959.
-Unlike the previous ban, the new ban prevented Luthuli from traveling to the closest town of Stanger until 31 May 1969, had he not died before then.
-Vorster was confident that Luthuli's activism furthered communism and issued a warning for him not to publish any statements, make contact with banned individuals, or speak at meetings.
-NUSAS, the Liberal Party, and the International Confederation of Free Trade Unions publicly protested this banning.
-Luthuli became increasingly isolated from the ANC as a result of his ban but managed to transmit his messages to the world through visitors such as United States Senator Robert F. Kennedy.
-During Kennedy's 1966 tour of South Africa, he criticiqued white South Africa's racism and labelled apartheid as an abandonment of all that western civilization holds sacred.
+Unlike the previous ban, the new ban prevented Luthuli from travelling to the closest town of Stanger until 31 May 1969.
+Vorster believed that Luthuli's activism advanced communism, and he cautioned him against publishing any statements, making contact with banned individuals, or addressing gatherings.
+NUSAS, the Liberal Party, and the International Confederation of Free Trade Unions publicly protested this banning order.
+The ban increased Luthuli's isolation from the ANC, but he continued to share his message with the world through visitors such as United States Senator Robert F. Kennedy.
+During Kennedy's 1966 tour of South Africa, he criticized white South Africa's racism and described apartheid as an abandonment of all that western civilization holds sacred.
 He later flew by helicopter to Groutville to visit Luthuli where they discussed the anti-apartheid and civil rights movements.
-Kennedy would later give a press conference where he would describe Luthuli as one of the most impressive men he ever met.
+Kennedy later gave a press conference where he described Luthuli as one of the most impressive men he had ever met.